Natural gas and electric rates news

-The Primary Gas Rate for all Quarterly Rate Service customers will decrease to 7.62¢ per cubic metre effective February 1, 2018.
+The Primary Gas rate for all Quarterly Rate Service customers will remain at 7.62¢ per cubic metre effective May 1, 2018.
 The price that we pay for this Primary Gas supply option is passed directly on to customers without any markup.
 As a result, we do not make any profit on the sale of Primary Gas.

 Natural gas Fixed Rate Service

 Enrol from May 14 to June 8 for Fixed Rate Service beginning August 1, 2018.
 Fixed Rate Service provides residential and commercial customers the option to choose a fixed rate for their Primary Natural Gas for a 1, 3 or 5-year term through Manitoba Hydro.

 On May 5, 2017, Manitoba Hydro sent a letter to the Public Utilities Board requesting a 7.9% increase in electricity rates for 2017, and a 7.9% increase in 2018.

 With the rate application before the PUB, many customers have questions about the request.
 Here are some answers to the most common questions we are hearing.

 Q: What will the rate increases mean for the average residential customer?

 A: For the residential customer using an average of 1000 kilowatt hours per month (without electricity for space heating), the 7.9% increase in 2017 will result in a monthly increase of $6.88 in electricity bills.
 The 7.9% in 2018 will result in a further increase of $7.43 per month for the same residential customer.